-As a crafter and someone that goes through art supplies year round regardless of school being in session, I use this time of the year to stock up on my own supplies and you should to!
-While Walmart’s prices are always amazing, this is the time of year you can grab extra markers, crayons, construction paper and yes all the glue you want, in endless supply and at the best price.
+As a crafter and someone that goes through art supplies year round regardless of school being in session, I use this time of the year to stock up on my own supplies and you should too!
+While Walmart’s prices are always amazing, this is the time of year you can grab backpacks, extra markers, crayons, construction paper and yes all the glue you want, in endless supply and at the best price.
 I love to stock up on glitter glues and Elmer’s glues for all the great slime projects we have here.
 I am quite sure its a trend we haven’t seen the last of, so go ahead and fill up your own bins with all the pretty glittery extras now and save yourself some time.

 Slime on a Dime

 Haven’t learned how to make saline slime yet?
 You have come to the right spot!
 Now that you have all your supplies done in a fix, make sure you know what you should be adding to your basket!

 - Glitter Glue

 Pour one bottle of Elmer’s Glitter Glue into a bowl.
 Add approximately 2.5 tablespoons starch and mix until it starts to combine.
 Then pick up sticky slime and pass between hands, wrapping around your palm like dough until it no longer sticks to your hands.
 This may mean you have to add a tiny bit more starch to the mixture.